 Clerical staff is needed to maximize efficiencies.
 At least one additional clerical person is needed for the smooth functioning of the department.
 This staff position should be restored by 2011-2012.
-Adding an additional communications practitioner is of a higher priority.
+This staff member is needed to build and sustain the database for an efficient relationship management program, and for the restoration of the department's role in marketing/advertising.
+The existing clerical staff cannot handle any additional responsibilities.
+Both are working at capacity and cannot add on other duties.
+Additional staff are needed for overall efficiency.